 Among the specific themes are helping children to be calm with simple breathing exercises, using their imagination to practice a relaxed, precise kind of focus, and encouraging kindness using visualization exercises to teach children about openness and generosity.

 Headspace founder Andy says, “It’s almost as though meditation was designed for kids.
 They just get it – there is this elasticity and freedom in their minds which allows them to be present in the moment and free from any external thoughts or pressures.”

 “By introducing meditation and mindfulness at an early age, not only can we build on this and help nurture their mind development, but we are also making meditation simple and accessible.”

 And, of course, a good first step in showing kids the importance of good manners is to be a positive role model with our own behavior.
 Mindful parenting involves being fully present with our children, free from distractions and judgment, and with a soft and open mind.

 Join more than 66 million people who have downloaded the Headspace app, which features hundreds of guided meditations to help us live with empathy, compassion, and to be more present in the moment.
-And just like good manners — it costs nothing to try.
+Be kind to your mind.
+Start with a free trial of Headspace.